-omissions carried out by the Group,

-its Senior Management or Governing

-Bodies, or due to the bankruptcy of

-related unconsolidated entities (step-

-in risk).

-DEFINITION RISK MANAGEMENT MAIN MILESTONES IN 2020 Model Possible adverse consequences for the Group that could arise as a result of decisions mainly based on inter- nal models' results with construction, application or use errors.
-Model risk is managed on the basis of three main strategies: Identifying existing models, assessing the quality thereof and how they are used by the Group.
-The establishment of a framework of governance, managing each model according to its materiality (management based on Tier).
-Monitoring using a set of KPIs to flag up model risk, breaking model risk, down into its main sub-risks (quality, governance, control environment).
-A governance framework for the models was defined in 2020, with a com- prehensive approach that focuses on key stakeholders and is Tier-based to ensure they are managed efficiently.
-The Corporate Model Risk Mana- gement Policy that sets out this framework was approved by the Board of Directors on 28 January 2021.
+Possible adverse consequences for the Group that could arise as a result of decisions mainly based on internal models' results with construction,

+Model risk is managed on the basis of three main strategies:

+- > Identifying existing models, assessing the quality thereof and how they are used by the Group. - > The establishment of a framework of governance, managing each model according to its materiality (management based on Tier). - > Monitoring using a set of KPIs to flag up model risk, breaking model risk down into its main sub-risks (quality, governance, control environment).

+A governance framework for the models was defined in 2020, with a comprehensive approach that focuses on key stakeholders and is Tier-based to ensure they are managed efficiently.
+The Corporate Model Risk Management Policy that sets out this framework was approved by the Board of Directors on 28 January 2021.

 Model risk has also been classified as a level 1 risk, ensuring that a suitable and coherent control framework is in place and that this risk is actively managed in accordance with the defined risk appetite framework.

+Model

+Other operational risks

-Sther opera- tional risks Losses or damages caused by errors or faults in processes, due to external events, or actions of third parties outside the Group, whether acci- dentally or intentionally.
-It includes, among others, risk factors related to outsourcing, the custody of securities or external fraud.
+or faults in processes, due to external events, or actions of third parties outside the Group, whether acciamong others, risk factors related to outsourcing, the custody of securities

 The management and control of this risk seeks to avoid or mitigate negative impacts on the Group, either directly or indirectly due to the impact on relevant stakeholders (e.g. customers), arising from internal processes and systems or from the actions of third parties.

+A specialised second line of defence function was rolled out in 2020 to deal with risks such as external fraud, outsourcing and operational continuity, as part of the goal of implementing a comprehensive three-line defence structure for the management and monitoring of risks.

+Reputational

-A specialised second line of defence function was rolled out in 2020 to deal with risks such as external fraud, outsourcing and operational continuity, as part of the goal of implementing a comprehensive three-line defence structure for the management and monitoring of risks. င္လြ Reputational The possibility that the CaixaBank Group's competitive edge could be blunted by loss of trust by some of its stakeholders, based on their assess- ment of real or purported actions or The risk is managed to meet satisfactory targets for CaixaBank's main reputation indicators and to enhance the monito-ring of preventive measures and control.
-In line with the requirements of the CNMV's Code of Good Governance, the Board of Directors of CaixaBank approved a new Corporate Communi- cation Policy, setting out the Group's main strategies and principles regar- ding the provision of key financial, non-financial and corporate information to its main stakeholders.
+The possibility that the CaixaBank Group's competitive edge could be blunted by loss of trust by some of its stakeholders, based on their assessment of real or purported actions or omissions carried out by the Group, its Senior Management or Governing Bodies, or due to the bankruptcy of related unconsolidated entities (stepin risk).

+The risk is managed to meet satisfactory targets for CaixaBank's main reputation indicators and to enhance the monitoring of preventive measures and control.

+In line with the requirements of the CNMV's Code of Good Governance, the Board of Directors of CaixaBank approved a new Corporate Communication Policy, setting out the Group's main strategies and principles regarding the provision of key financial, non-financial and corporate information to its main stakeholders.